vesuxyz/docs/blog/2026-01-07-Re7-pool-upgrade/index.md

 #### Note on Re7 STRK

-Previously, the Re7 xSTRK pool used the STRK price also for xSTRK, as this was the most reliable oracle available at the time of launch.

-With the migration to V2, the Re7 STRK pool now uses the xSTRK conversion rate price feed.

-As part of the migration, xSTRK positions will reflect their full underlying value in the new pool.
-In the migration flow, you will see a higher USD value for xSTRK compared to before (around +12% based on current rates).

-#### Note on Re7 STRK

 Previously, the Re7 xSTRK pool priced xSTRK using the STRK price, as this was the most reliable oracle available at the time of launch.

-The Re7 STRK pool now uses the xSTRK conversion rate price feed, so xSTRK positions reflect their full underlying value in the new pool.
+The Re7 STRK pool now uses the xSTRK conversion rate price feed, so xSTRK positions will reflect their full underlying value in the new pool.

 ## Re7 USDC pool deprecation

 The **Re7 USDC** pool is being deprecated.

 Markets from this pool are migrated as follows:
-- ETH and wstETH → **Re7 ETH**
+- ETH and wstETH → Re7 ETH
-- STRK → **Re7 STRK**
+- STRK → Re7 STRK
-- USDC.e → **native USDC in Re7 USDC Core**
+- USDC.e → native USDC in Re7 USDC Core
-- WBTC → **Re7 USDC Core**
+- WBTC → Re7 USDC Core

 BTCFi rewards for WBTC continue in the Re7 USDC Core pool.